Like most people at the moment because of the lockdown I’ve got a bit more time at home than normal.

 Osmocom supports many commercial BTS vendors products, as well as Sysmocom’s hardware, hardware from Range Networks.
 Osmocom also supports the NanoBTS range from ip.access – which are available second hand quite cheaply, which I’ll be adding to our network as well.

-I’ll update the links in here as I publish these posts:
+I’ll update the links in here as I publish these posts, I may forget so if there’s something missing search the site or drop me a line.

 Radio Access Network